aqandrew/dawneraq.github.io/_posts/2017-5-19-capitaloto.com.md

 ### On the design side

 - Regarding the new logo: client-designer disagreements (and stubornness, on either side) are an inescapable part of the visual design process.
 Some visual abstraction that makes sense to you may not read the same to someone else.
-- Free tools that let you create interactive wireframes of webpages must be a closely guarded industry secret.
-[Moqups](https://moqups.com/) isn't bad though.
+- ~~Free tools that let you create interactive wireframes of webpages must be a closely guarded industry secret.~~
+  - Figma first released in September of 2016 (3 months before I started this project), so I mustn't've been looking hard enough.
-- Content management for a website that hasn't been updated in a while is its own can of worms.
+- Conducting a content audit for a website that hasn't been updated in a while is its own can of worms.
 Its roadblocks may include an inability to take new high-resolution photos on short notice, or the delicate balancing act between brevity and necessity for large bodies of text.

 ### On the dev side

 - A lot of web templating languages are essentially the same&mdash;Liquid, which Jekyll uses, was easy to pick up after already knowing Angular.
-- Internet Explorer is very particular about the order in which Google Maps API resources are loaded.
+- Internet Explorer is more particular than other browsers about the order in which Google Maps API resources are loaded.
-- DevTools' device emulator alone isn't enough to ensure that mobile views look the way you want them to.
+- Chrome DevTools' device emulator alone isn't enough to ensure that mobile views look the way you want them to.

 ### Also